ashdxt/AI-priviliege-escalation-agent/README.md

 what is the agent designed to acchieve: designed to gain root access to a linux system (for now) where only user access is available , or atleast eliminating common vulnerabilities/misconfigurations, saving time for penetration testers

+and if even that doesn't work it serves as a framework  and easily implement scripts